oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/multi_node_inference/README.md

 # Quickstart Guide: Multi-Node Inference

-Follow these 6 simple steps to deploy your multi-node RayCluster using Corrino.
+Follow these 6 simple steps to deploy your multi-node RayCluster using OCI AI Blueprints.

 1. **Create Your Deployment Recipe**
    - Create a JSON configuration (recipe) that defines your RayCluster.
 Key parameters include: